-One of the methods developed was the kaizen method.
-The definition of kaizen comes from two Japanese words: 'kai' meaning 'change' and 'Zen' meaning 'good' which combined gives the term "continuous improvement" This concept was first introduced in the 1980s by the Japanese car company, Toyota.
+Today we're going to take Kaizen Approach up close.
+But first, let us find out where this methodology developed.
+The definition of kaizen comes from two Japanese words: 'kai' meaning 'change' and 'Zen' meaning 'good' which combined gives the term "continuous improvement" This concept was first introduced in the 1980s by the Japanese car company Toyota.

 Kaizen method believes in achieving quality improvement by developing habits of making small but significant changes.

 The construction industry has three major aspects: Capital, Time, and Quality, and Kaizen Approach focus on these three aspects.
 Earlier construction organizations planned two elements for customer satisfaction.
 For example, if the client demanded the completion of a project on time with high quality, the expense was greater.
 This ideology changed as people expected good quality & timely delivery of projects on a budget.
 This led to the development of different methods of achieving customer satisfaction.
 Prime principles of the Kaizen Approach are explained here with leading examples.